Ann Carson: Life as a businesswoman

-Death of first husband

-After leaving on a sailing trip to China, Captain Carson did not return for a number years, and was thus presumed dead.
+Killing of Captain Carson

 Ann took up with Lieutenant Richard Smith, and married him in October 1815.
-When Captain Carson showed up at home soon after the marriage, she was none too pleased.
+Carson later wrote that she was content during the brief three months of her marriage to Smith until Captain Carson returned home and demanded his ownership of Ann, as well as her business and property.
 After some time of strife, Smith shot Captain Carson on an evening in January 1816, and he died from his injuries a few weeks later.

-At trial, Smith was convicted of murder despite a plea and some evidence of self-defense, and Ann Carson was acquitted.
+At trial, Smith was convicted of murder despite a plea and some evidence of self-defense since the law stated a marriage could be annulled if abandoned for a minimum of two years, and Ann Carson was acquitted.
+Once again, Philadelphia was gossiping about Ann Carson.
 Carson then set about trying to save Smith from execution, first pleading for a pardon, and then planned to kidnap Alderman Alexander Binns as a hostage to trade for Smith, but that plan failed.
 Then she planned to kidnap Binns' six-year-old son, but the plan was leaked and the boy kept home to foil the plot.

 Carson then planned to kidnap the governor in July 1816, Simon Snyder, aiming to threaten to kill him if he didn't pardon Smith.
 She recruited two accomplices, "Lige" Brown and Henry Way, for the task.
 On the night of the attempted kidnapping, July 10, 1816, a relative of Smith was able to get word to John Binns, editor of the Democratic Press, who conveyed the plot to the Governor at his home in Selinsgrove, who then fled to Harrisburg.
-Carson was then arrested.
 Way escaped jail and was never caught.
 Smith was executed on August 10, 1816.
+Carson was then arrested as an accessory to a burglary and counterfeiting.
+Joseph Reed, the man who convicted Ann, stated that her crimes were horrible to commit for any gender, and the court shared that this was a prime example that women were just as dangerous as any man could be.
+Historians have noted that Carson’s case challenged contemporary assumptions about women’s capacity for violence and criminal agency, which was made evident when the number of female inmates under thirty surged from 59 percent to 93 percent.